-Dame Fanny is a living legend in the world of music and has been recognised as one of the twentieth century’s most inspirational women.
+Dame Fanny was a legend in the world of music and was recognised as one of the twentieth century’s most inspirational women.
 Born in Leeds, she studied with Tobias Matthay, and later as a Scholar at the Royal College of Music, London, with Cyril Smith.
 After a notable performing career, she felt that her real vocation was as a teacher.
-Over the years she has given masterclasses on six continents, appeared on television and radio, and with Marion Harewood has compiled a series of publications entitled Piano Lessons, which has achieved sales of two million copies.
-Her extraordinary success and eminent position in the piano teaching world stem from her concentration on security of technique placed at the disposal of imagination and musicianship.
+Over the years she gave masterclasses on six continents, appeared on television and radio, and with Marion Harewood compiled a series of publications entitled Piano Lessons, which has achieved sales of two million copies.
+Her extraordinary success and eminent position in the piano teaching world stemmed from her concentration on security of technique placed at the disposal of imagination and musicianship.

 For many years, she was a highly sought-after jury member of international competitions including the Tchaikovsky, Beethoven, Horowitz, Hamamatsu, Chopin, Bach, Vina del Mar and UNISA.
 Several of her students have been prize winners in the Leeds, Tchaikovsky, Rubinstein, Busoni, London and Geneva competitions.

 In recognition of her services to music, Dame Fanny was awarded the OBE in 1971, the CBE in 1999 and in 2005 she was appointed Dame Commander of the Order of the British Empire.
-She has also been awarded Honorary Doctorates by the Universies of Leeds, Leeds Metropolitan and York and is a Fellow of the Royal College of Music.
+She was also awarded Honorary Doctorates by the Universies of Leeds, Leeds Metropolitan and York and was a Fellow of the Royal College of Music.